Sevilla wins derby as La Liga returns with video game look

 There were some glitches with the system, though, as the superimposed fans sometimes briefly disappeared from the stands and interfered with the main image.

-The virtual crowd noise at first seemed lower than actual chants from fans, but the effect was slightly louder in the second half and worked well during the goals, although there was a longer delay in the sound of the crowd celebration for the second goal compared to the first.
+The virtual crowd noise at first was lower than actual chants from fans, but the effect seemed slightly louder in the second half and worked well during the goals, although there was a longer delay in the sound of the crowd celebration for the second goal compared to the first.

-The images of fans was superimposed on the lower sections of the main stands and behind the goals, and appeared only when the main camera angles were active.
+The images of fans — which did not have the same high-definition look as the ones in modern video games — were superimposed on the lower sections of the main stands and behind the goals, and appeared only when the main camera angles were active.

-The league says the virtual crowds are meant to improve the viewing experience for fans while matches are played in empty stadiums.
+The league says the virtual crowds are only intended to improve the viewing experience while matches are played in empty stadiums.

 The league has not ruled out having real fans back in the stands by the end of the season if Spain continues to gradually lift restrictions prompted by the pandemic.